CyberTrade — Whitepaper

 This ‘newbie’ behaviour is both risky and highly sub-optimal because.
 It s sub optimal because short term price rises on the upswing are constantly wiped out by subsequent falls of the downswing.

 The buy-and-hold crypto trader keeps missing the opportunity to realise the incremental profits and generally relies on an overall upward trend, to make profit.
 Quite often, more than 50% of the possible gain is lost, as illustrated below:-

 In the typical ‘wave pattern’ shown, the profit(P) from ‘active trading’ is produced from three ‘long’ trades (P1, P2 and P3) plus the profit from two ‘short’ trades (P4 and P5).
 That profit is considerably greater than the profit obtained from a passive buy-and-hold strategy, by an amount known as ‘Alpha’.

-However, across all of crypto, less than 5% of investors have managed to use applications to perform automated trading and produce Alpha yield to accelerate capital growth.
+However, across all of crypto, less than 5% of traders have managed to use applications to perform automated trading to produce Alpha yield to accelerate capital growth.

-CyberTrade aims to improve this situation by bringing a new generation of, ‘fire-and-forget’ active trading services to the mass market.
+CyberTrade aims to improve this situation by bringing a new generation of, safe (non-custodial), automated trading services to the mass market.

 2. Financial Organisations

 In the longer term, CyberTrade could address certain types of financial organisations that can use Cryptocurrency markets to help meet their financial targets.